Shwetank-Bhardwaj/NasaMarsPhotos/README.md

 Dependency Injection: Hilt (Library build on top of Dagger2) Currently in alpha (https://developer.android.com/training/dependency-injection/hilt-android)

+Coroutines are used for retriving data from room database.

 Architecture Plan:

 I will make this as a single activity application.